-Howard M. Talenfeld is a shareholder in the law firm Colodny, Fass, Talenfeld, Karlinsky & Abate, P.A., and focuses his practice on protecting the rights of vulnerable individuals in civil rights cases, personal injury cases and systemic reform litigation.
+Howard M. Talenfeld is the founding partner of Talenfeld Law, a Florida law firm focused exclusively on protecting the rights of vulnerable individuals in civil rights cases, personal injury cases and systemic reform litigation.

 The sibling of a special-needs child, Mr. Talenfeld discovered early on the concerns such individuals — and their families — confront in trying to assure appropriate care is provided by healthcare and government / social services organizations.